veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 **Remark.** Although in the derivation we have assumed that all refractive indices are real, the final formulae also apply to the case that $n_2$ is complex.
 In that case $k^{(2)}_z$ and the reflection coefficients are complex.

-## Interference and polarisation
+## Interference and polarization
-In the study of interference we have so far ignored the vectorial nature of light by assuming that all the fields have the same polarisation.
+In the study of interference we have so far ignored the vectorial nature of light by assuming that all the fields have the same polarization.
 Suppose now that we have two real vector fields $\mathbf{\mathcal{E}}_1$, $\mathbf{\mathcal{E}}_2$.
 The (instantaneous) intensity of each field is (apart from a constant factor) given by

 ```{math}